 One of the main goals of PCF is to educate people about prostate problems and prostate cancer in particular.
 We know that those diagnosed with prostate cancer have special needs.
 We know because “we have been there”!

 Men with prostate cancer have to make vitally important decisions about types of treatment.
 They may also have to make important choices and adjustments to enjoy a full life.
 To do this they need relevant and current information to help them make the decision that is best for them.
 It is not our role to give medical advice, but we will provide the most appropriate information available.

 There are many different treatments for prostate disease and people need information about their choices so they can make decisions that are best for them.
 Our role is to help those recently diagnosed with prostate cancer, and survivors of prostate cancer, to lead productive and full lives through shared counseling and discussions.

-Each year the Foundation commits significant funds to New Zealand based research on finding better diagnosis and treatment options for prostate cancer.
-Currently two research projects are being funded.
+Every year the Foundation commits significant funds to New Zealand based research on finding better diagnosis and treatment options for prostate cancer.
+Research projects currently underway are:

-Dr Remy Lim, a Radiologist at Mercy Radiology in Auckland is leading a team looking at the use of the new PSMA PET/CT scanning procedure in pre-operative staging of high risk patients.
-They are researching how this test could potentially change the management or alter surgical approach to men with potential metastatic disease and correlating PET findings with resected nodal specimens.
-This is a significant research project as there has not been research on this in New Zealand as the equipment was only recently installed in late 2015.
+Dr Remy Lim, a Radiologist at Mercy Radiology in Auckland, leading a team looking at the use of the new PSMA PET/CT scanning procedure in pre-operative staging of high risk patients.